-Dr. Stein makes three small incisions on each side of the scalp.
-No hair is shaved.
-An endoscope—a pencil-like camera device connected to a television monitor—is inserted through one of the incisions, allowing Dr. Stein to have a clear view of the muscles and tissues beneath the skin.
-Using another instrument inserted through a different incision, the forehead skin is lifted and the muscles and underlying tissues are removed or altered to produce a smoother appearance.
-The eyebrows may also be lifted and secured into their higher position by sutures beneath the skin’s surface or by temporary fixation screws placed behind the hairline.
+Dr. Stein makes two small incisions on each side of the scalp (no hair is shaved).
+An endoscope is inserted through one of the incisions, allowing Dr. Stein to have a clear view of the muscles and tissues beneath the skin.
+Using another instrument inserted through a different incision, the forehead skin is lifted, and the muscles and underlying tissues are released or altered to produce a smoother appearance.
+Unlike a traditional browlift, your hairline is not altered.

 After an Endoscopic Brow Lift

-About a week after your brow lift, you will return to have your stitches removed.
+You will have your stitches or staples removed 6-10 days later.
 Swelling and bruising can last for about a week and is very common.
 At least two days after surgery, you should keep your head elevated to help the swelling.
-Gently applying ice packs to the affected area can also help.

-We recommend avoiding heavy lifting, vigorous exercise or other activity for the first few weeks after surgery.
-Itching may be a side effect, but is much milder than a traditional brow lift surgery.
-You may also experience numbness or tingling, which will also subside over time.
-Most patients can return to work or school in 10 days or sooner, depending on individual rate of recovery.
+Avoid heavy lifting, vigorous exercise or other activity for the first few weeks after surgery.
+Itching may be a side effect but is milder than a traditional brow lift surgery.
+You may also experience numbness or tingling, which will subside over time.
+Most patients can return to work in 10 days or sooner, depending on individual rate of recovery.

 Ear Surgery | Otoplasty | Ear Pinning

 Ear surgery, or otoplasty, is usually done to set prominent ears back closer to the head or to reduce the size of large ears.
 This operation is mostly done on children between the ages of 4 and 14.
 Ears are almost fully grown by age four.
 The earlier the surgery is done, the less teasing the child will have to endure.